gfek/Lepus/README.md

 ### Dictionary Mode

 A file can be given as an input `-w` switch for performing a dictionary discovery.
-Forward DNS lookup is performed for identifying subdomains for a given domain.
+Forward DNS lookup is performed during this time for identifying subdomains.

 ### Requirements